nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

-We devide the explanation of the figure into two parts.
+We divide the explanation of the figure into two parts.
 The user and the developer

 **User**
 The user downloads our code from github and can then test our model by building and running the docker images for the front and back end.
-The front end is build using streamlit which talkes together with our backend through FastAPI using BentoML.
+The front end is built using streamlit which talks together with our backend through FastAPI using BentoML.
 The model is converted to onnx, so it can run without using pytorch.
 This makes the containers for both the front back backend very lightweight.
 In the image, we draw an arrow to the cloud since this was a goal of ours.
 We did not manage to implement this, so it remains as a future project.

 **Developer**

-Our repository is stored in github, where the developers (us) have been commiting code these past weeks.
-Our git contains a precommit with tests before anything is commited to the main.
+Our repository is stored in github, where the developers (us) have been committing code these past weeks.
+Our git contains a pre commit with tests before anything is committed to the main.
 Training is done by the developers using a pytorch lightning code framework and hydra along with wandb is used for logging.
 We use google cloud for storing containers, configs and api-keys.
 Here we train through vertix.ai.

 ![this figure](figures/ml-pipeline.png)

+A developer should first set up the train container, and development container locally.
+This should create the proper environment for development on their computer.

 ### Question 30